 “Tanner Stages” means the medical analysis that denotes the five stages of puberty during which individuals develop secondary sex characteristics.
 Tanner Stage 2 denotes the onset of puberty.
 The normal time of onset puberty ranges from 8 to 13 years old in females, and from 9 to 14 years old in males.

 “Transgender” means a person whose gender identity is different from their biological sex at birth (whether they are pre- or post- puberty and whether or not they have undergone any form of medical intervention).
-A “Transgender Male” is a person whose biological sex at birth was female and whose gender identity is male; and a “Transgender Female” is a person whose biological sex at birth was male and whose gender identity is female.
+A “Transgender Man” is a person who was assigned female at birth and whose gender identity is a man; and a “Transgender Woman” is a person who was assigned male at birth and whose gender identity is a woman.

 Words importing the singular only shall include the plural and vice versa.
 Any phrase introduced by the terms including, include, in particular or any similar expression, shall be construed as illustrative and shall not limit the sense of the words preceding those terms.